Naavik/nixos-wizard/README.md

 * Designed to run inside the **NixOS live environment** built from the project’s flake or ISO.
 * Depends on NixOS-specific tools like `nixos-install` and `nixos-generate-config` being available.
 * A terminal emulator with proper color and Unicode support is recommended for best experience.
-* Running outside the live environment or missing dependencies may cause failures.
+* Running the binary directly may cause failures if necessary commands are not found in your environment.
+Ideally, this should be run using the flake output which wraps the program with all of the commands it needs for the installation process.

 ---